vtex-soft/getmref/README.md

 will be processed.
 The first step may be skipped using the `--nobibenv` option.

 User may provide an appropriate encoding for the input file reading with an option `--enc=<encoding>`.
-By default it is set to `latin1`.
+By default, it is set to `latin1`.
 In order to automatically determine the encoding, this option can be set to `auto`.
-For this to work the Universal Encoding Detector library[^4], written by Mark Pilgrim and maintained by Dan Blanchard, is required.
+For this to work the Universal Encoding Detector library[^5], written by Mark Pilgrim and maintained by Dan Blanchard, is required.

 ## Requesting the AMS MR database

-User provided references are sent to http://www.ams.org/batchmref as XML string:
+User provided references are sent to <https://mathscinet.ams.org/batchmref> as XML string:
 ```xml
 <?xml version = "1.0" encoding = "UTF-8"?>
 <mref_batch>